haritharan/interviews/README.md

 Answers to test spec provided for now-casting

 simply created using scaffolding and code first entity framework
-- Created a model then used the enetity framework to scaffold everything else
+- Created a model then used the entity framework to scaffold everything else